Weight Watchers Recipe of the Day: Slow Cooker Turkey Broth

 - 1 tablespoon apple cider vinegar

-- Place the bones in your slow cooker (I used my 6-quart).
+Place the bones in your slow cooker.
 Try breaking them up as much as you can to fit.

 *PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
 SmartPoints® values calculated WITHOUT Weight Watchers Zero Points fruits and vegetables using the WW Recipe Builder.

-If you liked this crock pot turkey broth you might also like:
+If you like this crock pot turkey broth, you might also like: